XRPLF/XRPL-Standards/XLS-0033d-compact-fungible-tokens/README.md

 # Implementation Notes
 1. At present, there is no `CFTRedeem` transaction because holders of a CFT can use a normal payment transaction to send CFT back to the issuer, thus "redeeming" CFT and removing it from circulation.
 Note that in order for this to work, issuer accounts may not hold CFT.

-1. For CFTokenIssuances that have the `lsfRequiresAuthorization` flag set, it is envisioned that a [DepositPreauth](https://xrpl.org/depositpreauth.html) transaction could be used with minor adaptations to distinguish between pre-authorized trust lines and pre-authorized CFTs.
+1. For CFTokenIssuances that have the `lsfCFTRequireAuth` flag set, it is envisioned that a [DepositPreauth](https://xrpl.org/depositpreauth.html) transaction could be used with minor adaptations to distinguish between pre-authorized trust lines and pre-authorized CFTs.
 Alternatively, we might consider deposit_preauth objects might apply to both, under the assumption that a single issuer restricting trust lines will want to make the same restrictions around CFTs emanating from the same issuer account.

 _Originally posted by @sappenin in https://github.com/XRPLF/XRPL-Standards/discussions/82_